-10.0 TIMER1
+11.0 TIMER1

-Note: This data sheet summarizes the features of this group of PIC24FJ devices.
+This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
+Refer to Section 14.
+"Timers" (DS39704) in the "PIC24F Family Reference Manual" for more information.

-The Timer1 module is a 16-bit timer which can serve as the time counter for the Real-Time Clock, or operate as a free-running interval timer/counter.
+The Timer1 module is a 16-bit timer which can serve as the time counter for the Real-Time Clock (RTC) or operate as a free-running, interval timer/counter.
 Timer1 can operate in three modes:

-- 16-bit Timer
+- · 16-Bit Timer

-- 16-bit Synchronous Counter
+- · 16-Bit Synchronous Counter

-- 16-bit Asynchronous Counter
+- 16-Bit Asynchronous Counter